 Challenges of WeChat Official Account: tips for new users

-Although WeChat has this huge potential as a platform and social media, B2B companies can probably encounter some challenges with their account, particularly if they’re new in this new world.
-But don’t worry, we’ve got you covered!
+Although WeChat has huge potential as a platform and social medium in marketing, B2B businesses are likely to encounter some challenges with their account, especially if they are new to this new world.
+But do not worry, we have got you covered!

-You need to adapt the content to the platform and its user requirements.
-For example, B2B companies can use WeChat as an alternative option of emailing like mentioned above.
-In China, Email marketing is no longer used as one of the main tools in campaigns.
-WeChat took over the traditional email system and therefore what was done via email can now be done with WeChat.
-You can organise Q&A sessions, send invitations to a special event and newsletters to your contacts.
-Another overlook that companies usually make is the chance of using WeChat mini-programs, channels or group-chat in order to have more range of action and interaction with the public.
+You'll need to tailor content to the platform and user needs.
+B2B companies, for example, can use WeChat as an alternative to emailing as mentioned above.
+In China, email marketing is no longer used as one of the most important tools for campaigns.
+WeChat has replaced the traditional email system and therefore what used to be done by email can now be done with WeChat.
+You can organize question-and-answer sessions, and send invitations to special events and newsletters to your contacts.
+Another point that companies usually overlook is the possibility of using WeChat mini-programs, channels, or group chats to have more scope and interaction with the public.

-Adapt the content to its platform and user means also consider the features for mobile device use that WeChat offers.
-The WeChat account menu is one of them, where users can contact you and can go through your product and services like they do on your website.
-Quite useful and popular are the H5 brochures as a way to contact and nurture your potential business partners.
-Particularly, H5 brochures are one of the main WeChat assets for B2B companies.
-They are much more engaging, interactive, with audio, video and animation than normal PDFs.
+When adapting content to the platform and users, you should also consider the mobile-friendly features that WeChat offers.
+This includes your WeChat account menu, which allows users to contact you and find out about your products and services, just like on your website.
+Very useful and popular are the H5 brochures that you can use to contact and nurture your potential business partners.
+In particular, H5 brochures are one of the most important WeChat assets for B2B companies.
+They are much more engaging, and interactive, with audio, video, and animation than regular PDFs.

 3. Manage the content

-One of the main obstacles is the amount of time it takes to take care of the account and keep it up to date.
-This is because only opening a business account is not enough.
-You need to take care of it daily or weekly.
-Potential customers take into consideration if you are consistent, coherent and, above all, active on WeChat.
-It is the first place where they will look for you and read information and news about your company.
+One of the main obstacles is the amount of time you need to maintain the account and keep it updated.
+That's because it's not enough to just open a business account.
+You need to take care of it on a daily or weekly basis.
+Potential customers pay attention to whether you are consistent, coherent, and most importantly, active on WeChat.
+It is the first place they will look for you and read information and news about your business.
 It is your business card in the Chinese market.

-Beyond the amount of time, posting content on WeChat also requires knowledge of the tastes, trends and habits of potential customers in China.
-Focusing on a global audience rather than focusing on the Chinese audience is a common mistake, so it would be ideal to create localised content, photos, videos, design and offers specific to their needs.
+Aside from the time commitment, posting content on WeChat also requires knowledge of the tastes, trends, and habits of potential customers in China.
+It is a common mistake to focus on a global audience instead of focusing on the Chinese audience.
+Therefore, it would be ideal to create localized content, photos, videos, design, and offers specifically tailored to its needs.

-If you want to know more about how you can make the most of the marketing elements of WeChat do not hesitate to contact us:
+If you want to learn more about how to make the most of WeChat's marketing elements, do not hesitate to contact us: